andywiecko/ECS/README.md

 }
 ```

-Additionally, to instantiate configuration at scene, implement the corresponding holder
+Additionally, to instantiate configuration at the scene, implement the corresponding holder

 ```csharp
 public class MyConfigurationHolder : ConfigurationHolder<MyConfiguration> { }